-Character's fingernails fall out.
-44 Character no longer derives nutrition from cooked meat.
-He must consume it bloody and raw.
-45 Character's presence induces nightmares in others.
-All sleeping within 30' of the caster must make a DC 46 10 Will save during the night or awaken plagued by nocturnal terrors and suffer a -1 penalty to all rolls the following day.
-Character suffers 1 point of damage whenever he touches pure gold.
-47 48 Character's touch has a 25% chance of causing gemstones to shatter into dust.
-Character loses 1d4+1 teeth.
-49 Character's tongue turns black.
-50 51 Character's saliva become slimy and viscid.
-52 Character becomes unable to speak his own given name aloud.
-Character is no longer able to stomach vegetable matter and becomes violently ill if he consumes even a 53 small quantity of plant life.
-54 Character's toes grow together, leaving him with three thick toes on each foot.
-55 Character's fingers become noticeably webbed.
-56 Character develops a milky cataract on one eye.
-He suffers a -1 penalty to all ranged attacks and may encounter other vision-related difficulties at the judge's discretion.
-57 Character develops a series of red birthmarks arranged in a pentacular pattern on his left hand.
-Character's reflection becomes cloudy and indistinct.
-58 59 Character's palms become overgrown with black, animalistic hair.
-60 Character develops a compulsion to eat slugs, snails, centipedes, and other creepy crawlers.
-He suffers a -1 penalty to Strength each week he fails to consume at least ten of these creatures.
-61 Character's eyes become permanently bloodshot.
-62 Character's eyes sink into their sockets, becoming beady and skull-like.
-Character sweats blood when exerting himself.
-63 Character excretes live worms after eating.
-64 65 Character becomes plagued by a constant, wracking cough.
-66 Character's skin becomes cracked and wrinkled like old leather, regardless of his age.
-67 Character develops a craving to sup on the cold, coagulated blood of corpses.
+- 44 Character's fingernails fall out. - 45 Character no longer derives nutrition from cooked meat.
+He must consume it bloody and raw. - Character's presence induces nightmares in others.
+All sleeping within 30' of the caster must make a DC 10 Will save during the night or awaken plagued by nocturnal terrors and suffer a -1 penalty to all rolls the following day. - 47 Character suffers 1 point of damage whenever he touches pure gold. - 48 Character's touch has a 25% chance of causing gemstones to shatter into dust. - 49 Character loses 1d4+1 teeth. - 50 Character's tongue turns black. - 51 Character's saliva become slimy and viscid. - 52 Character becomes unable to speak his own given name aloud. - 53 Character is no longer able to stomach vegetable matter and becomes violently ill if he consumes even a small quantity of plant life. - 54 Character's toes grow together, leaving him with three thick toes on each foot. - 55 Character's fingers become noticeably webbed. - 56 Character develops a milky cataract on one eye.
+He suffers a -1 penalty to all ranged attacks and may encounter other vision-related difficulties at the judge's discretion. - 57 Character develops a series of red birthmarks arranged in a pentacular pattern on his left hand. - 58 Character's reflection becomes cloudy and indistinct. - 59 Character's palms become overgrown with black, animalistic hair. - 60 Character develops a compulsion to eat slugs, snails, centipedes, and other creepy crawlers.
+He suffers a -1 penalty to Strength each week he fails to consume at least ten of these creatures. - 61 Character's eyes become permanently bloodshot. - 62 Character's eyes sink into their sockets, becoming beady and skull-like. - 63 Character sweats blood when exerting himself. - 64 Character excretes live worms after eating. - 65 Character becomes plagued by a constant, wracking cough. - 66 Character's skin becomes cracked and wrinkled like old leather, regardless of his age. - 67 Character develops a craving to sup on the cold, coagulated blood of corpses.
 Failure to do so at least once per week causes 1d4 points of damage.
-This damage can only be healed after consuming chilled ichor.
-Character causes paper and parchment to become dry and brittle if held more than a minute.
-68 69 Character's hands are constantly wet as if he had just immersed them in water.
-Character ceases to have a noticeable pulse or heartbeat.
-70 71 Character's laughter becomes that of a braying donkey.
-72 Character's hands become blotchy with crimson splatters as if always stained with the blood of the innocent.
-73 Character develops a third nipple that weeps rancid milk.
-Character loses the ability to see colors.
-The entire world appears cloaked in shades of white, black, and gray.
-74 75 Character's eyebrows grow together into a bushy unibrow.
-76 Character's body constantly exudes the odor of brimstone.

-Character causes mirrors to break when he gazes into them.

-Character's fingernails become thick, ragged, and horn-like.

-Character's irises become slit-like, similar to those of a cat.

-Character's eyes reflect light like a nocturnal predator's.
+This damage can only be healed after consuming chilled ichor. - 68 Character causes paper and parchment to become dry and brittle if held more than a minute. - 69 Character's hands are constantly wet as if he had just immersed them in water. - 70 Character ceases to have a noticeable pulse or heartbeat. - 71 Character's laughter becomes that of a braying donkey. - 72 Character's hands become blotchy with crimson splatters as if always stained with the blood of the innocent. - 73 Character develops a third nipple that weeps rancid milk. - 74 Character loses the ability to see colors.
+The entire world appears cloaked in shades of white, black, and gray. - 75 Character's eyebrows grow together into a bushy unibrow. - 76 Character's body constantly exudes the odor of brimstone. - 77 Character causes mirrors to break when he gazes into them. - 78 Character's breath is constantly visible as vapor. - 79 Character's fingernails become thick, ragged, and horn-like. - 80 Character's fingernails transform into shards of slate. - 81 Character's irises become slit-like, similar to those of a cat. - 82 Character's eyes reflect light like a nocturnal predator's.